 3. To identify new biomarkers for the early diagnostic, evolution and prognosis of of these diseases.

 These are translational research projects carried out using from cellular and animal models to studies in patients.
 A global and multidisciplinary approach is carried out through behavioral tests, molecular and cellular biology, biochemistry, electrophysiology, genetics and epigenetics, bioinformatics, neuroimaging, gene therapy, pharmacology, etc.

 Another of our research lines focuses on the study of drug-resistant epilepsies through the analysis of genetic alterations and risk factors associated with the poor response to treatments.
 The results will used to develop new animal models and new treatments.

 The neuroscience program is made up of a multidisciplinary research team, mainly comprised of researchers experts in the different areas of study (biologists, biochemists, medical doctors, pharmacists, engineers, psychologists, bioinformatics, etc.).

-The program receives funding from local, national and international agencies, and from fundraising initiatives such as the Josefina Garre scholarship.
-International projects include those awarded by the European Commission (7th Framework Program), the Michael J. Fox Foundation, the Brain and Behavior Fund, the Hereditary Disease Foundation, and the European Research Council.
-The program laboratories are members of the Center for Networked Biomedical Research on Neurodegenerative Diseases (CiberNed), the Spanish Ion Channel Network (CONSOLIDER Program), and the Red de Excelencia de Sinapsis.
-They cooperate widely with national and international groups that promote the exchange of resources and technology, and enrich the education of students and postdoctoral researchers.
+The Program receives funding from local, national, and international research agencies and private fund-raising initiatives.
+Among international projects, the program awarded grants from European Commission (7th Framework Program), the Michael J Fox Foundation, the Hereditary Disease Foundation, and the European Research Council.
+Laboratories of the program are members of the Center for Biomedical Research on Neurodegenerative Diseases (CiberNed).
+They maintain extensive collaborations with national and international groups that promote the exchange of resources and technology, and enrich the training of predoctoral and postdoctoral students and researchers.

-We try to identify the factors that cause the neurodegenerative process in order to design new experimental strategies that enable us to detect and treat the disease in its early stages.
+We try to identify the factors that give rise to the neurodegenerative process to design new experimental strategies that allow detecting and treating the disease in early stages.